cyrus-and/chrome-remote-interface/README.md

 - `host`: HTTP frontend host.
 Defaults to `localhost`;
 - `port`: HTTP frontend port.
 Defaults to `9222`;
 - `secure`: HTTPS/WSS frontend.
 Defaults to `false`;
-- `remote`: a boolean indicating whether the protocol must be fetched *remotely* or if the local version must be returned.
-If it is not possible to fulfill the request then the local version is used.
-Defaults to `false`.
+- `local`: a boolean indicating whether the protocol must be fetched *remotely* or if the local version must be returned.
+Defaults to `true`.

 `callback` is executed when the protocol is fetched, it gets the following
 arguments:

 - `err`: a `Error` object indicating the success status;
-- `protocol`: an object with the following properties:
-   - `remote`: a boolean indicating whether the returned descriptor is the remote version or not (due to user choice or error);
-   - `descriptor`: the [Chrome Debugging Protocol] descriptor.
+- `protocol`: the [Chrome Debugging Protocol] descriptor.

 When `callback` is omitted a `Promise` object is returned.